 I am grateful for the sights, sounds and experiences from both the city and the countryside: whizzing across the lake in the speedboat with the wind in my hair; the sound of the loon’s ungainly run along the water – pssh, pssh, pssh – staggering on the surface, looking like it’s never going to rise into the air; the tiny glowing balls of fireflies at night; jumping over snakes in the Gatineau Park; laughing like I thought my sides would split at Yak Yaks comedy club; the audacious smoky eyed racoon in C.’s back yard that decided it wanted to join my goodbye party; the cardinal that awakened me each morning at 4.30am, its high piercing whoops breaking the silence of the pre-dawn.
 At every turn there was hospitality and delicious meals shared: butter tarts, turkey pie, iced lattes, rhubarb and strawberry tart, baked apple cheesecake, key lime pie, barbeques and salads and freshly baked bread, pulled pork and grilled chicken, wine and beer and gallons of water to combat the heat, Purdy’s Canadian chocolates, and gelato from Stella Luna.
 I know they say that a little of what you fancy does you good, but it may be time to practice some self-denial when I get home.

 Then there were life’s fundamentals as I hopped from place to place: a bed for the night, a shower in the morning, tea and toast, cherries and watermelon and bananas, and – most importantly – having time to sit and talk; like I did with C. most mornings.
 We would split up sections of the newspaper, swapping when we had read what we wanted.
-“Look up the obituaries and see if my name’s there,”she asked me one morning.
-I told her she had to do it herself, that if I came across it, it would ruin my holiday!
+“Look up the obituaries and see if my name’s there,” she asked me one morning.
+I told her she had to do it herself; that if I came across her name, it would ruin my holiday!
 I am grateful for the sun, the heat, the breeze, and the temporary respite when the rain came.
 I loved the laziness of half-reading books, and flicking through magazines, focussing on pictures, not words.
-I am grateful for the warmth of the Canadian people, who bid me time of day as I walked the towpath of the Rideau canal.
+I am grateful for the warmth of the Canadian people who bid me time of day as I walked the towpath of the Rideau canal.

-So, to family, friends and strangers, thank you for the welcome, for your generosity and the laughter.
+So, to family, friends and strangers: thank you for the welcome, for your generosity, and for so much laughter.
 And, even if you didn’t understand my lilting Irish accent (which seemed to be the case most of the time), we got there in the end.
 Thank you and slán go fóill*.

 *slán go fóill- goodbye for now (in Irish)